looker-open-source/looker-query-insights/query-insights-extension/README.md

       new_window_external_urls: ["https://developers.generativeai.google/*"]
       local_storage: yes
     }
    }
    ```

-7. Create a `model` LookML file in your project.
+2. Create a `model` LookML file in your project.
 The name doesn't matter.
 The model and connection won't be used, and in the future this step may be eliminated.

    - Add a connection in this model.
 It can be any connection, it doesn't matter which.
    - [Configure the model you created](https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model) so that it has access to some connection.

-8. Connect your new project to Git.
+3. Connect your new project to Git.
 You can do this multiple ways:

    - Create a new repository on GitHub or a similar service, and follow the instructions to [connect your project to Git](https://docs.looker.com/data-modeling/getting-started/setting-up-git-connection)
    - A simpler but less powerful approach is to set up git with the "Bare" repository option which does not require connecting to an external Git Service.

-9. Commit your changes and deploy your them to production through the Project UI.
+4. Commit your changes and deploy your them to production through the Project UI.

-10. Reload the page and click the `Browse` dropdown menu.
+5. Reload the page and in the left navigation panel click on the Application drop-down.
 You should see your extension in the list.

-   - The extension will load the JavaScript from the `url` provided in the `application` definition.
-By default, this is https://localhost:8080/bundle.js.
+6. The extension will load the JavaScript from the `url` provided in the `application` definition if running locally OR from the `file` specified if skipping the local development step.
+By default, this is https://localhost:8080/bundle.js for `url` and `bundle.js` if `file`.
 If you change the port your server runs on in the package.json, you will need to also update it in the manifest.lkml.

-   - Refreshing the extension page will bring in any new code changes from the extension template, although some changes will hot reload.
+7. Refreshing the extension page will bring in any new code changes from the extension template, although some changes will hot reload.

-### Deployment
+## 4. Deployment

 The process above requires your local development server to be running to load the extension code.
 To allow other people to use the extension, a production build of the extension needs to be run.
 As the kitchensink uses code splitting to reduce the size of the initially loaded bundle, multiple JavaScript files are generated.

 1. In your extension project directory on your development machine, build the extension by running the command `npm run build`.
-1. Drag and drop the `bundle.js` JavaScript file contained in the `dist` directory into the Looker project interface.
+2. Drag and drop the `bundle.js` JavaScript file contained in the `dist` directory into the Looker project interface.
-1. Modify your `manifest.lkml` to use `file` instead of `url` and point it at the `bundle.js` file.
+3. Modify your `manifest.lkml` to use `file` instead of `url` and point it at the `bundle.js` file.

 Note that the additional JavaScript files generated during the production build process do not have to be mentioned in the manifest.
 These files will be loaded dynamically by the extension as and when they are needed.
 Note that to utilize code splitting, the Looker server must be at version 7.21 or above.